ksandom/installUltraleap/README.md

 ## Testing it

-Running `LeapControlPanel` is more or less broken on anything I try.
+Running `LeapControlPanel` is more or less broken on anything I try, but sometimes works.
 This is explained well in the package README.

 Instead you can run `LeapControlPanel --showsettings`